-'I would go to jail for helping dad die'
+Woman 'would go to jail for helping dad die'

 She said her father asked her in the spring to accompany him to die abroad.

-Ms Holmes she says she and Scott, 40, are waiting to see if they will face criminal charges.
+Ms Holmes says she and Scott, 40, are waiting to see if they will face criminal charges.

+Police confirmed in January that they had launched an investigation into the death.

 Asked if she is prepared to go to prison, she said: "Yes, if it came to that.
 We both knew that we might actually have to do that.
 I don't think for one minute it will come to that, but yes, if we have to."